Seef – the business hub of Manama:

 1- The area location:

-Situated in the northern part of Manama, the capital city of Bahrain, Seef was developed as a result of land reclamation works; this suburban area is surrounded by the waters from three sides.
+Situated in the northern part of Manama, the capital city of Bahrain, Seef was developed as a result of land reclamation works; this suburban area is surrounded by waters from three sides.
 As a matter of fact, the area’s name actually means “shore” in the region’s dialect.
 This has naturally led Seef neighborhood to be one of the city’s most sought-after luxurious areas.

-Another advantage which the district enjoys because of its location is its proximity to the other vital areas of Manama.
+Another advantage that the district enjoys because of its location is its proximity to the other vital areas of Manama.
 This includes the man-made Reef Island, the Diplomatic Area, which can be easily reached through Shaikh Khalifa bin Salman Highway that borders Seef from the south.

 2- Freehold Investment opportunity:

-Not only does Seef area offer a waterfront spot to live and work in, it is also one of the freehold areas of the Kingdom of Bahrain.
+Not only does Seef area offer a waterfront spot to live and work in, but it is also one of the freehold areas of the Kingdom of Bahrain.
 By definition, this means that non-Bahraini citizens can buy and own properties in Seef.
 Such an option has only added to the area’s potential as an investment attraction.

 3- Home to many companies’ headquarters:

 Seef enjoys a strategic location that overlooks a vital part of the northern coastline of Bahrain’s main island.
-Because of this, many multinational firms – specially financial services providers and investment banks – have chosen it to house their headquarters or regional office.
+Because of this, many multinational firms – especially financial services providers and investment banks – have chosen it to house their headquarters or regional office.

 Some of the renowned companies situated in Seef are Bahrain Kuwait Insurance, Ahli United Bank Headquarters, and Zain Bahrain.

 It is no secret that one of the crucial factors of determining the value of any property, and area in general, is the facilities it houses or at least provides easy access to as well as the strength of its infrastructure networks.